 Place in your freezer for 15-20 minutes.

+Remove from the freezer and cut into squares.
 Place on a parchment lined baking sheet and decorate as you wish.
 I love half a candied cherry on top, it's the perfect size.

 Remove and cool on sheets for several minutes, then remove and cool completely on baking racks.